Bryt12/p5js-renderer-svelte/README.md

 ## Description

+THIS IS PROJECT IS STILL IN ALPHA.
+USE AT YOUR OWN RISK.

 This is a Svelte component that allows you to easily render p5js sketches.
 It utilizes an iframe for embedding the p5js sketch and provides props for controlling the sketch's dimensions and initial seed.

 ## Features